otgsuuvamr/API-Project/README.md

 # API-Project
-Developing a API to exercise my knowlegments on BackEnd skills
+Developing a API to exercise my knowledge on BackEnd skills